-There is usually some movement along the fault line. but it is only very slow.
+There is usually some movement along the fault line, but it is only very slow.
 One scientist has described the speed as "slightly faster than your fingernails grow".
 Sometimes, though, the movement stops because the friction is too great.
 Tremendous pressures build up.
 If movement restarts gradually, there is little problem.
 If the movement is sudden, the release of energy produces the earthquake, and this causes a number of shock waves.

-- Study the diagrams and then answer the following questions: - a What is a fault? - b What is the difference between a normal fault and a ateral fault? - © On the diagram opposite, what type of fault is shown off the coast of Mexico? - 2 Explain what caused the 1985 Mexican earthquake. - 3 Refer to the map of plates that make up the earth's crust. - a Which plates meet off the Mexican coast? - Which country with a Pacific coast is not likely to suffer from earthquakes? - Why would you expect Acapulco to suffer greater damage than Mexico City in an earthquake? - b Why did Mexico City suffer badly in 1985? - (a) Using information from this page, explain whether or not you think earthquakes can be predicted with 100% accuracy.
+- Study the diagrams and then answer the following questions: - a What is a fault? - b What is the difference between a normal fault and a lateral fault? - © On the diagram opposite, what type of fault is shown off the coast of Mexico? - 2 Explain what caused the 1985 Mexican earthquake. - Refer to the map of plates that make up the earth's crust. - a Which plates meet off the Mexican coast? - Which country with a Pacific coast is not likely to suffer from earthquakes? - b Why did Mexico City suffer badly in 1985? - (a) Using information from this page, explain whether or not you think earthquakes can be predicted with 100% accuracy.